Area: 20.723 km²

 The city was founded around center of Lycia.
 Roman theater and the findings at the west side of the theater still attract the visitors.
 Harpy memorial on the rocks is one of the most important traces.
 Only the duplication of the work of art, the original of which is on exhibit in British Museum in England, can be seen in the region.

-The IConSE participants can take part as listeners for free in the sessions of the International Conference on Technology, Engineering and Science (IConTES) which will take place on October 26 - 29, 2017 in Antalya, Turkey.
-The IConSE participan...
+The IConSE participants can take part as listeners for free in the sessions of the International Conference on Technology, Engineering and Science (IConTES) which will take place on October 26 - 29, 2018 in Antalya, Turkey.
+Please visit the foll...

 Please complete the payment transaction information for the author(s) who will participate in the conference.